 In 1951 Sir Hugh Beaver, managing director of the Guinness Breweries came up with the idea of publishing a book that could be used to settle bar arguments about world records.
-The first Guinness Book of Records was published as a give- away in 1954 and 1,000 copies were printed and given away.
+The first Guinness Book of Records was published as a giveaway.
+One thousand copies were printed and given away in 1954.
 The book was such a surprise success that in 1955 the Book of Records was established as an ongoing enterprise on Fleet Street.
 The book quickly went on the British bestseller list and remained there for years.
 It is unknown when the "Most Tattoos" category was added to this book of world records.

 The 1980 version of the Guinness Book of Records featured George Zastrow as the most tattooed living man.
 The record book described him this way, "George Zastrow of Justice, Illinois, is believed to be the most illustrious example of the art living now."
 They went of to say, "his body suit had 130 individual designs with extensive scrollwork."

 Before George Zastrow, "Sailor Joe" Simmons held the record for most tattoos with 4,831 designs.
 Although the number of Zastrow's tattoos did not measure up to that count, nevertheless Zastrow's coverage was extensive.
 Only his face, hands and lower arms were left untattooed.